- 5

 The dead were buried beneath houses, often under sleeping platforms.
 Bodies were typically placed in a fetal position and wrapped in reed mats.
 Some skulls were later retrieved, plastered, and painted—suggesting ancestor worship.

 Catalhoyuk challenges traditional ideas of civilization.
 Unlike many early cities, it lacked a central government, palaces, or temples.
 Instead, it seems to have been an egalitarian society, where homes were relatively uniform in size, and there was no evidence of a ruling class.
+This site provides essential clues about early human society, agriculture, and urban life, making it a must-visit destination for history enthusiasts.

 Visitors can explore the excavation areas, reconstructed Neolithic houses, and interactive museum exhibits that bring Catalhoyuk’s ancient past to life.
 It is an easy day trip from Konya, making it a perfect addition to any itinerary in Central Anatolia.